launchquickly/terraform/docs/README.md

 - reuse of configurations to save time and effort
 - help enforce consistency and best practices

 Modules are directories containing one or more Terraform configuration files and are called using module blocks and can be loaded from the local filesystem, or a remote resource.
 After adding, removing or modifying `module` blocks you must re-run `terrform init` to allow terraform to adjust the installed modules.
-To upgrade modules you need to use the `- upgrade` option.
+To upgrade modules you need to use the `-upgrade` option.

 [Input variables](https://www.terraform.io/docs/configuration/variables.html) serve as parameters for modules and allowing modules to be used in different configurations.
 They are declared in a `variable` block with a name that must be unique within the module and can be any identifier, **other** than `source`, `version`, `providers`, `count`, `for_each`, `lifecycle`, `depends_on` and `locals`, which are reserved meta-arguments.
 Optionally a `type` and `default` arguments can be specified along with a `description` to document it.

 [Terraform Registry](https://registry.terraform.io/) hosts and [makes searchable and retrievable](https://www.terraform.io/docs/registry/modules/use.html) a number of public modules.
-When referencing a registry module the syntax is: <NAMESPACE>/<NAME>/<PROVIDER>, e.g. hashicorp/consul/aws and can be referenced in a configuration by:
+When referencing a registry module the syntax is: `<NAMESPACE>/<NAME>/<PROVIDER>`, e.g. hashicorp/consul/aws and can be referenced in a configuration by:
 ```
 module "consul" {
     source = "hashicorp/consol/aws"